whoward/docs/docs/reference/sauce-connect.md

 Though starting up a tunnel using Sauce Connect may take a few seconds, our tunneling method allows for the highest possible security.
 We spin up a secure tunnel sandbox environment for each tunnel connection in order to provide greater tunnel security and isolation from other customers.

 Data transmitted by Sauce Connect is encrypted through industry-standard TLS, using the AES-256 cipher.
-SC also uses a caching web proxy to minimize data transfer.
+Sauce Connect also uses a caching web proxy to minimize data transfer.
 To read more about security on Sauce, read our [security white paper][2].

 Within your infrastructure, Sauce Connect needs access to the application under test, but can be firewalled from the rest of your internal network.
 We recommend running Sauce Connect in a firewall DMZ, on a dedicated machine, and setting up firewall rules to restrict access from that DMZ to your internal network.